 The good news is that, for many clogs, there are some simple solutions that can successfully unclog drains, saving you time and money.

-How to Unclog a Sink Drain: 5 Helpful Tips from Plumbing Experts
+5 Helpful Tips From Plumbing Experts

 Using just a few common household tools and supplies, along with some patience and elbow grease, you can remove many mild to moderate clogs.
-Here are a few of the best do-it-yourself (DIY) methods for clearing sink clogs:
+Here are a few of the best do-it-yourself methods for clearing sink clogs:

-- Removing the trap – If you have a large set of pliers and access to the underside of the sink, you can remove the P-trap to dislodge a clog in or near it.
+If you have a large set of pliers and access to the underside of the sink, you can remove the P-trap to dislodge a clog in or near it.
 To do this, simply unscrew the two nuts on either side of the trap, using a bucket underneath to catch any water.
 Then, use water or a wire to remove any clogs from the pipe.
 If you don’t find any clogs, try using a wire or snake on either side of the trap to dislodge clogs before or after it.

 If none of these methods work, it may be time to call a plumbing expert for help.
 Experienced plumbers can provide professional drain cleaning services, removing any stubborn clogs without damaging your plumbing system.
 They can also determine if your drain problems are being caused by something more problematic, like damaged pipes or sewer line clogs.